ModernRonin/MessagePack.Attributeless/README.md

 So I set about trying and finding a better way for these scenarios in my free time.
 If I'd succeed, I could eventually replace usage at work, if I didn't, I would have wasted my own time and not my client's.

-Attributeless is the result of my experiment, and by now it has reached the point where I can use it to replace Typeless even in my client's project.
+Attributeless is the result of my experiment.

 ## Release History